abdullahalhoothy/tweeter_Sentiment_aws_hadoop_pig/README.md

 # Project source
-Sentiment Analysis on Demonetization – Pig Use Case (https://acadgild.com/blog/pig-use-case-sentiment-analysis-on-demonetization) the usecase in the link NOT using aws.
+Sentiment Analysis on Demonetization – Pig Use Case (https://acadgild.com/blog/pig-use-case-sentiment-analysis-on-demonetization) the usecase in the link does NOT using aws.

 #### -- Project Status: [In-progress]
 https://